-While the BCCS proposes a sustainable pattern of development, some development in Walsall is expected to take place outside the main urban areas.
-If the SAD proposed such development in more dispersed locations, remote from transport links, it would be likely to have negative effects on accessibility (SA13), as would development that would hinder delivery of key transport projects identified in the BCCS and West Midlands Strategic Transport Plan.
-The main effects would be felt by people who do not have access to a car, who are concentrated in the central, southern and western parts of the borough.
-These areas are already experiencing high levels of socio-economic deprivation, and the effects are likely to lead to further inequality, particularly if continued economic pressure on public services leads to a reduction in provision of public transport (SA7).
+There would be potential for the SAD to have significant harmful effects on biodiversity, the landscape and agricultural land in Walsall (SA2, SA9, SA12) if it proposes large-scale development on greenfield sites.
+The main effects of this would be felt by people who do not have access to a car, who are concentrated in the more deprived central and western parts of the borough.
+The effects are likely to lead to further inequality, particularly if continued economic pressure on public services leads to a reduction in provision of public transport (SA7).
 By encouraging further increases in trips by road, it is also likely to undermine objectives to improve conditions in areas affected by air and noise pollution (SA1, SA4).
+A large amount of residential and other development in the Green Belt could also undermine the regeneration of the existing urban area, especially if it encouraged households to move out of the latter and diverted investment.